jasonwillschiu/mllp-spammer/README.md

 ## Summary
 Mllp_spammer.py is a load testing MLLP (Minimal Lower Layer Protocol) tool for sending HL7 messages over the TCP protocol.

-It’s open source and here is the code

 At this stage there are 3 separate Apps, with the future roadmap being to make one app with the appropriate flags.
 During my own usage I found this route quicker and less muddy to use.
 | App Name                      | Description                 | Notes                                                                                                                                                                                                                                                                             |
 |-------------------------------|-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|